 So far it has been really popular and I’ve found Little H fast asleep there rather than in her bed a few times!

-Here are 4 tips to make the perfect reading corner:
+Here are 5 tips to make the perfect children’s reading corner:

-- You need enough space – your little one will need plenty of space to lie down and curl up comfortably.
+- You need enough space – don’t worry if you don’t have too much room though, your little one will just need enough space to lie down and curl up comfortably.

 - Make it cosy – use lots of cushions and cuddly toys, as well as lights, to make it a cosy place to lay down with a book.